Historic Overtown: Black history in Miami

 The Black Archives Historic Lyric Theater

 The Lyric Theater opened in 1913 to serve the local Black community as a movie and vaudeville theater.
 You can see the original entrance around the side from the current entrance on a plaza.
 Boarded up in the 1960s, it stood empty until the Black Archives took it over in 1988.
-It’s since been renovated and reopened for use as a theater again, though of course the pandemic has limited what could actually be done live.
-The plan is to host a diverse range of events: musical programs, spoken word, comedy and more.
+It’s since been renovated and reopened for use as a theater again.
+It hosts a diverse range of events: musical programs, spoken word, comedy and more.

 Lyric Theater: 819 NW Second Ave.
 Website.